ROWAN UNIVERSITY POLICY

 The policy states the University's expectations regarding the use of alcohol and other drugs by students, student organizations, faculty and staff.
 The policy also serves to articulate compliance and obligations with local, state and federal laws which includes the Drug-Free Schools and Communities Act.

-Under the direction of the President, the Vice President for Student Affairs shall implement and ensure compliance with this policy.
+Under the direction of the President, the Vice President of Student Life/Dean of Students shall implement and ensure compliance with this policy.

 This policy applies to all students, faculty and staff of Rowan University.